INK-USC/NExT/README.md

 <h2 id="Run">Run</h2>
 <h3 id="Usage">Usage</h3>
-Before we start, please add a PYTHONPATH to this directory.

 * put TACRED (```train.json, dev.json and test.json```) into ```./data/tacred```.
 Due to LICENSE limit, we can't distribute dataset, you can download it here: https://catalog.ldc.upenn.edu/LDC2018T24.